Interactive Explanation with Varying Level of Details in an Explainable Scientific Literature Recommender System: Introduction

 Previous Research on explainable AI (XAI) discussed several key characteristics of \textit{good} explanations. \cite{kulesza2013too} showed that explanations that are \textit{sound} and \textit{complete} can positively affect user understandability and trust.
+The concept of \textit{soundness} refers to the quality of providing only accurate and truthful information that increases in proportion to the extent to which these explanations accurately represent the underlying model.
+The concept of \textit{completeness} refers to the extent to which all of the underlying system is described by the explanation, concretely, the more the explanation describes the underlying system, the more complete the explanation is.
 Balanced against the soundness and completeness principles is the need to remain comprehensible and to \textit{avoid overwhelming} users \citep{kulesza2015principles}.
 These principles imply that it is important to provide explanations with enough details to allow users to build accurate mental models of how the RS operates without overwhelming them.
 This is in line with other research showing that different users have different needs for explanation and explanations may cause negative effects (e.g., high cognitive load, confusion, lack of trust) if they are difficult to understand \citep{gedikli2014,kizilcec2016much,yang2020visual,zhao2019users}.
 Further, \cite{miller2019explanation} stressed that \textit{selective} and \textit{social} characteristics of explanation need to be taken into account in order to achieve meaningful explanation.
 The selective and social nature of explanation implies that an explainable RS has to be interactive.
+Understanding who interacts with the black-box of AI is just as important as opening it, if not more \citep{ehsan2022human}.
+To address this challenge, researchers have called for adopting human-centered approaches to XAI, which is inevitable given that explainability is a human-centric property and XAI must be studied as an interaction problem \citep{liao2021human,shin2023algorithms}.
+While many researchers recognize the necessity to provide interaction mechanisms in the context of explanations, there is still a lack of research on interactive explanation in RS.
+In particular, how to design and implement interactive explanation in RS, as well as its potential positive effect on e.g., transparency, trust, and satisfaction remain open questions \citep{jannach2019explanations,hernandez2021effects,schaffer2015hypothetical,guesmi2021demand}.